-The Code of Student Behaviour, as set out in the General Faculties Council (GFC) Policy Manual, is provided in its entirety in Appendix A of the print Calendar or electronically on the University Secretariat website at www.uofaweb.ualberta.ca/secretariat/studentappeals.cfm
+The Code of Student Behaviour is provided in its entirety in Appendix A of the print Calendar.
 Amendments to the Code of Student Behaviour occur throughout the year.
-For the most current version of this Code, visit the University Secretariat website at www.uofaweb.ualberta.ca/secretariat/studentappeals.cfm or contact the University Secretariat for information concerning amendments approved by GFC since this copy of the Code was published.
+For the most current version of this Code, visit the University Governance website at www.uofaweb.ualberta.ca/governance/student appeals.cfm.

-27 Code of Applicant Behaviour
+Code of Applicant Behaviour 27